Electric Forest cancelled again due to COVID-19

-ROTHBURY – The Electric Forest Music Festival announced both on their website and social media that this year’s festival will be cancelled, making it the second year in a row that organizers have cancelled due to COVID-19.
+ROTHBURY – The Electric Forest Music Festival announced both on their website and social media that this year’s festival will be canceled, making it the second year in a row that organizers have canceled due to COVID-19.

-After the festivals cancellation last year and the ongoing threats of COVID-19, Village of Rothbury officials had originally approved in two potential dates for the event organizers Madison House Inc. The proposed dates for this year’s Electric Forest were Aug.
+After the festivals cancellation last year and the ongoing threats of COVID-19, Village of Rothbury officials had originally approved two potential dates for the event organizer Madison House Inc. The proposed dates for this year’s Electric Forest were Aug.
 12-15 and Aug.
 19-22.

 However, unlike previous festival years, 2021 wasn’t planned to be a multi-weekend event, but rather these dates were meant to give Electric Forest a little leeway on when they held their event should COVID-19 still been an issue.